 Intricate build ups require multiple layers all working together to create one dramatic moment of tension.
 There’s no single secret to making this work, but here are some things that might help:

 - Start with foundational elements (you can’t make the build interesting unless the basics are there first).

 - Layer by automating the volume of loops and snare rolls to slowly come up over time.
 This will create the perception of a much more intricate, detailed build.

 - Don’t forget your basic white noise and risers for background tension.
 These make builds a lot easier.

-What does this mean exactly?
-Watch this all in action as I use a few military snares I downloaded from a random Youtube performance to create a unique and intricate build up in my remix for Laidback Luke:
+What does all of this mean exactly?
+Watch this all in action as I use a few military snares I downloaded from a random YouTube performance to create a unique and intricate build up in my remix for Laidback Luke:

 4. Use the Splice Sounds library

 When it comes to searching for a one-off sample, don’t forget that Splice was built and organized specifically for your sample-finding needs.
 There is absolutely no better way to add details to your productions than utilizing the Splice Sounds library.
 Want to see this in action?